dshack/pagerduty_tools/README.md

 This script is being revised and doesn't work with the rest of the package yet.

+# rotation-report.rb #

+This one is brand-new and doesn't do much yet.

 # License #

 Copyright 2011 Marc Hedlund.
 Distributed under the Apache License, version 2.0.